-ShareGift does not take a view on the relative merits of charities or causes, and there are no restrictions on the type of work we may support, or where it takes place.
+There are no restrictions on the type of work we may support, or where it takes place.
 As a result of this policy ShareGift does not consider it appropriate to analyse donations by reference to the nature or type of charitable activities.

-The list of individual donations of £10,000 and over can be seen in Appendix 1 to these accounts.
+The list of charities receiving £10,000 or more can be seen in Appendix 1 to these accounts.

-5. Other direct costs
+- 44 .
+2 5.
+Other direct costs